linux-dev-arch/cherryscript/README.md

 * jump - used to execute a line.
 * end - used to end a .cheri file (this is required)
 * loop - used to execute a line a given number of times
-* store - used to store text or numbers to memory
-* read - used to retrieve test or numbers from memory
 * add - used to add two numbers
 * diff - used to subtract two numbers
 * mul - used to multiply as many numbers as you want :D
 * div - used to divide two numbers
+* var - used to create a variable
+* assign - used to assign or change a variable value

  ### if anyone wants to help me in the development please let me know in github issues
 ## How to use